 Unfortunately not.
 Some teeth are so badly damaged by decay or fracture that they are simply not salvageable.

 A dental bridge is used to fill a space between two teeth where a natural tooth used to be.
-To learn about other ways of replacing missing teeth, click here.
+It’s one of several methods of replacing missing teeth.

 When Are Bridges Used?